Talk to us 0300 365 3100

 Here, you'll find some general information about fire safety.
-If you'd like specific fire safety information about the house or flat you live in, please contact Habinteg Direct on 0300 365 3100.
+If you would like specific fire safety information about the house or flat you live in, please contact Habinteg Direct on 0300 365 3100.

 It's important that we work together on fire safety issues.
 Please follow this guidance to make sure that you're helping to keep yourself, your family and your neighbours safe.